Capture-It/Capture-It/README.md

 What pain point does this project solve?
 -Having an interactive platform for photographers.
 ## Why should we care about your product?
-1. its a very nice friendly platform that can be trendy.
+1. It's a very nice friendly platform that can be trendy.

 2. The app gives the user the opportunity to select one or more random high-resolution images.
 3. The app gives the user the opportunity to add his/her own photos to the website.